‘Tis The Season For Ransomware: New Report Shows Spikes During Holidays

 One reason the report suggests is that security staffing is reduced during those periods.
 Among U.S. organizations surveyed for the report, 90 percent said they reduced security staff by as much as 50 percent during the holiday season and weekends.

 “It is human nature for services not to be as strong on the weekends, as many [organizations maintain] the mindset of the workweek. ...
-And when staffing levels decrease, naturally the fallout could be systems that are more vulnerable to breach,” the said Ciaran Martin, CB, managing director at Paladin Capital Group and founding executive of the UK’s National Cyber Security Centre, in the report.
+And when staffing levels decrease, naturally the fallout could be systems that are more vulnerable to breach,” said Ciaran Martin, CB, managing director at Paladin Capital Group and founding executive of the UK’s National Cyber Security Centre, in the report.

 There are other takeaways from the report, which surveyed 900 IT and security leaders across the globe.